Nako village is India's best-kept secret!

 You will notice the smart irrigation system coming from the barren mountains.

-Nako very rarely receives rainfall, so locals learned to store water in the lake after the big snowmelt every year again and that’s how they handle their field cultivation in these arid lands successfully.
+Nako very rarely receives rainfall, so locals learned to store water in the lake after the big snowmelt every year, and that's how they handle their field cultivation in these arid lands successfully.

-If you are interested to read more about the traditional agricultural cultivation in these areas, then you might want to check out this article from Life in Spiti, which is intriguingly insightful.
+If you are interested in reading more about the traditional agricultural cultivation in these areas, then you might want to check out this article from Life in Spiti, which is intriguingly insightful.

 Yes, we did stay longer in Nako, mostly because we needed a rest.

-However, I was fixed on getting this special but rare feeling again.
+However, I was fixated on getting this special but rare feeling again.

 The feeling of having traveled back in time again.